 In connection with our preferred share financings, we entered into (1) an investors' rights agreement, (2) a right of first refusal and co-sale agreement and (3) a voting agreement, in each case, with the purchasers of our preferred shares and certain holders of our ordinary shares.
 The primary rights under each of these terminated upon the closing of our initial public offering, other than certain registration rights for certain holders of our ordinary shares.
-On November 16, 2016, we entered into an additional registration rights agreement with certain holders of our ordinary shares.
 See "Description of Share Capital-Registration Rights" for additional information.